VictorMisyutin/Supercow256/README.md

 ## Current Project
 I am currently working on <a href="https://vicmis.com/">vicmis.com</a>
 This is sort of a portfolio website and container for projects I want to work on or APIs that anyone can use.
+I am hosting it using an AWS Ubuntu EC2 istance.
 The repository for that project is currently private but some of the projects hosted on the website are public.
 I am using the Angular framework (HTML, CSS, TypeScript/JS) for the front end.
 I also have Flask running on the back end for the APIs.
 Also one of the projects on there (Space Invaders) I am making with Unity but that is still a work in progress.